sobjornstad/PSDaylog/README.md

 * `!autohat $BillingAccount ^Hat`:
   Automatically add the hat *Hat* to any entry with a billing account of
   $BillingAccount.
-* `!autobreaktime 20m`:
-  Specify a number of hours and minutes which is automatically added to each day's time.
-  This feature is deprecated.
 * `!daylength 8h30m`:
   When performing margin calculations, this is the target number of hours you would like to work per day.